Sagrada Familia: Visit Guide to Gaudi’s Barcelona Basilica

 It’s also not a great choice for claustrophobics as the stairwell is cramped.

 The €7.00 price tag to climb the stairs also isn’t great value compared to other superior, cheaper views in the city.
 There are insane panoramic views at Park Guell and Turo de la Rovira that I’d recommend first.

-In summer you’d also be more comfortable heading to a free hotel roof terrace like Hotel Grand Central or Hotel Pulitzer (usually open to non-guests after 8:00 pm).
+In summer you’d also be more comfortable heading to a Barcelona’s best roof terraces like Hotel Grand Central or Hotel Pulitzer (usually open to non-guests after 8:00 pm).

 Also, to ensure visitor safety the towers may be closed in bad weather.
 The hassle of having to get a refund may complicate your trip (if you need one contact [email protected]) – but you should receive it within 30 days.